 Partners with affiliated facilities in areas of access and program development, clinical collaboration and network development.

-Builds strong collaboration with Division Director to ensure Divisional goals are met.
-Based on established credibility and trust, ability to represent Division leadership to faculty in regular meetings and daily interactions.
-Proactively identify faculty concerns and issues, and partners with Division Director (or Departmental administration) for appropriate resolution.
+Builds strong collaboration with Administrator to ensure the Division's goals are met.
+Proactively identify faculty concerns and issues, and partners with Administrator for appropriate resolution.

-Regularly meets with JHHS and SOM employees to improve communication and to build productive relationships.
+Regularly meets with JHHS, DOM, and Clinic employees to improve communication and to build productive relationships.
 Continuously communicates to staff the importance of the patient experience, quality of care, and sound financial performance; and champions successes and priorities for improving performance in meeting and exceeding patient and customer expectations.

 Establishes communication channels with staff and faculty to ensure that they receive information on internal and external issues which effect the operations of their assigned areas, as well as provide advice, assistance, information and service that aids them in attaining related objectives.